DLibatique/CLAS102-F19/_pages/4-grading.md

 ## Final Exam Guidelines

 The final exam format will be like an extended quiz (with multiple choice, fill in the blank, and matching questions) with additional short answer questions.
-The short answers may ask you to compare two passages that we’ve read during the semester, to describe social conditions or institutions in Rome, etc. The final exam will be cumulative, and it should take about 1.5 hours.
+The short answers may ask you to compare two passages that we’ve read during the semester, to describe social conditions or institutions in Rome, etc. The final exam will be cumulative.

 [Back to top.](#top)